Nexmo/ToDo-Web/README.md

 ## Second Factor for Delete
 Our ToDo list items are pretty important.
 Should we walk away from our computer and not lock it, we wouldn't want some random co-worker to stop by and delete them all.
-We can prevent that catastrophic possibility by adding second factor authentication to the delete process of the ToDo list application.
+We can prevent that catastrophic possibility by [adding second factor authentication to the delete process of the ToDo list application][delete_commit].

 Since this is the first time we're doing a verification process in the [`AppController`][app] we need to add a use statements for the [`VerifyTrait`][trait]